Tips for Taps Blog

 How Are Bottled Water Regulations Different From Tap Water Regulations?

-The standards of quality for bottled water are mostly consistent with those of the EPA for municipal water, but they diverge in a few key areas and have been recognized as less stringent than standards for municipal water.
+The standards of quality for bottled water are mostly consistent with those of the EPA for municipal water, but they diverge in a few key areas and are less stringent than standards for municipal water in these instances.

 One key area in which the FDA has fallen short in the past is fulfilling its requirement to keep up with EPA regulations for new contaminants in a timely manner.
 A prime example of the FDA failing to comply with this requirement involves the regulation of bis(2-ethylhexyl) phthalate (DEHP).
 DEHP is classified by the EPA as a probable human carcinogen and has other adverse health effects, including potential impacts to the liver and endocrine system.
 The EPA implemented a legally-binding maximum contaminant level (MCL) for DEHP in 1992 but the FDA didn’t follow with a bottled water quality standard until 2012; the FDA was granted deferred action on DEHP in 1996 but still failed to implement a standard for 16 years past the original statutory deadline.

 The FDA’s regulations do not require bottled water to retain a disinfectant residual, a practice that is required by the EPA to ensure that microbial contamination is not introduced after water leaves the treatment plant.
-Another suggested shortcoming of bottled water regulations is the lack of a minimum fluoride requirement (which is required in tap water) – because fluoride has been promoted as a dental public health intervention, this may lead to dental issues among people who rely on bottled water instead of tap water.
+Note that municipal water travels through a distribution system after treatment and before reaching your tap, whereas bottled water is typically bottled at the source.
+Another difference is the lack of a minimum fluoride requirement for bottled water.
+Fluoride is added to municipal water at specified concentrations in order to protect dental health, but research regarding fluoride’s potential negative health impacts at drinking water-relevant concentrations is ongoing.

-The FDA is not required to analyze bottled water samples at certified laboratories, as is required by the EPA for municipal water analyses.
+The FDA does not have the authority to require bottled water samples to be analyzed at certified laboratories, as is required by the EPA for municipal water analyses.
 The bottled water manufacturers take the required samples themselves and analyze them wherever they see fit.
 FDA inspectors may visit the bottling facilities to take their own samples on an infrequent basis, but the vast majority of the required water quality analysis is conducted by the bottlers.

 In addition, bottled water manufacturers are not required to disclose water quality information on the bottle.
 Rather, labeling requirements for bottled water are similar to those for labels on food items, listing such information as caloric content, total fat, etc. which are all quite irrelevant to drinking water.
 This results in inconsistent, voluntary disclosure of water quality information on a brand-by-brand basis.